slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * Working Sets will contain `File` objects, as they did in previous versions, but the `File` objects may not map to `Document` objects as they did in the past.
 Extension authors will need to be able to handle non-document objects in Working Sets.

 * `MainViewManager` manages all `Pane` objects and is the interface to accessing Views, Working Sets, etc...
 Most `MainViewManager` APIs require a `PaneId` to identify which `Pane` to operate on.
 There are 2 PaneIds that have special meaning: `ALL_PANES` and `ACTIVE_PANE`.  `ACTIVE_PANE` can be used on any API where a `PaneId` is required.
-Some APIs, howerver, such as close, remove, find, etc... will take the `ALL_PANES` identifier to make traversal much easier.
+Some APIs, however, such as close, remove, find, etc... will take the `ALL_PANES` identifier to make traversal much easier.

 * Custom View APIs are being deprecated in lieu of a View Factory Registry.
 Custom View providers need to construct a factory object that can create views for files.